NVDARemote/NVDARemote/README.md

 To create a new NVDA add-on, taking advantage of this template:

 - Create an empty folder to put your add-on's files
-- Copy the **addon** folder and **SCONSTRUCT** file to the created folder
+- Copy the **addon** folder, the **buildVars.py** file, and the **SCONSTRUCT** file to the created folder
+- On the **buildVars.py** file, change variable **addon_info** with your add-on's information (name, version, author and url).
-- On the created folder, Change the **addon\manifest.inn** file so it reflects your add-on information.
+- Change the **manifest.ini.tpl** file so it further reflects your add-on information that can be translated 8summary and description).
 Don't leave any field as is.
+Values between braces are variables replaced from the **addon_info** variable you have set.
 - Put your code in the usual folders for NVDA extension, under the **addon** folder.
 For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need on your particular add-on package.
 - Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.
+Manifest translations must be ptu on **addon\locale\<lang>\manifest.ini**.
 - To package the add-on for distribution, open a command line, change to the folder that as the **SCONSTRUCT** file and run the **scons** command.
 The created add-on, if no errors happen, is placed on the current directory.
-- You can customize variables in the buildVars.py
+- You can further customize variables in the **buildVars.py** file.
 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.

 ## Author Information

-If you have any issues or whatever please use github or drop me an email to ruiandrebatista at gmail dot com.
+If you have any issues or whatever, please use github, bibtbucket, the NVDA development list, or just drop me an email to ruiandrebatista at gmail dot com.